“When you are in your own lane, there is no traffic.” —Lucy Claire Dunbar, illustrator

 Whether your lane pertains to the work you do or the hobbies you enjoy, or generally, how you live your life, when you travel in your lane, living becomes a joy-filled occasion because you are savoring the journey, not constantly looking over your shoulder or fearful of detours ahead.
 Why?
 Because you have a quiet confidence and clarity about yourself.
 A deep, abiding trust that your inner compass will not lead you astray.

-Because when we travel in our lane, we are fueling ourselves in a way that is impossible to do if we are in someone else’s lane.
+Because when we travel in our lane, we are fueling ourselves in a way that is impossible to do if we are in someone else’s.
 Sure, we may benefit from the slipstream, and travel may appear to require less effort in someone else’s lane, but the moment we lose our place on that tail of the rider/driver in front of us, the effort required to regain our place drains us because it isn’t our lane to travel.

 Today, bravely choose or continue to choose the lane that is yours uniquely whether in how you deeply savor living your life, the work you love that energizes you until you realize you must get some sleep, or simply the social outings you most prefer and describe as the best way to spend an afternoon.
 You will create your own ‘slipstream’ the propels you forward along a life journey you will, in hindsight, be glad you had the courage to choose.